gotrekg/LAN-Party-Setup/Servers/LANCACHE/05-lancache-net.md

 sudo docker compose up -d
 ```

-This will start:

-- `lancache-dns` – handles DNS redirection
-- `lancache` – the actual caching proxy
-- `sniproxy` – handles HTTPS traffic

-## ✅ Check That It's Running

-You can verify it's running with:
+Then confirm it's running with:

 ```bash
 sudo docker ps
 ```

-You should see the three containers up and running.
+You should see `lancache`, `lancache-dns`, and `sniproxy` up and running.

 ## 🌐 Configure DHCP DNS in OpenWRT